-I really have been digging deep into my fabric scraps lately.
-Recently I made some tabletop tartan trees, now I’ve added a tartan Scottie dog ornament to my decorations.
+I have been digging deep into my fabric scraps lately.
+Recently I made some tabletop tartan trees; now, I’ve added a tartan Scottie dog ornament to my decorations.

-Just in case you didn’t know, Scottie dogs are a Scottish Terrier and sometimes called Aberdeen Terriers.
-They are a small breed of dog with a distinctive shape and have had many starring roles.
-Such as a playing piece on the Monopoly board.
+In case you didn’t know, Scottie dogs are Scottish Terriers, sometimes called Aberdeen Terriers.
+They are a small breed of dog with a distinctive shape and have had many starring roles, such as a playing piece on the Monopoly board.

-Along with thistles, whisky, tartan, bagpipes, Scottie dogs are one of the many symbols and icons of Scottish culture.
-They often appear on the tins of Scottish Shortbread along with tartan that is a very welcome Christmas gift in our house.
+Along with thistles, whisky, tartan, and bagpipes, Scottie dogs are among Scottish culture’s many symbols and icons.
+They often appear on Scottish Shortbread and tartan tins, a welcome Christmas gift in our house.
 So it seemed apt to use my tartan scraps to make Scottie dog ornaments.

-The Scottie dog ornaments were originally made for Christmas, but they will actually have a longer life than that in my house.
+The Scottie dog ornaments were originally made as a Christmas sewing project, but they will live longer than that in my house.
 As my mother is Scottish, I was bought up celebrating many Scottish traditions.

 I made these little Scottie dog ornaments out of tartan fabric scraps, but they would look just as good made from an old plaid or checked shirt.
-The ornaments were sewn using a machine, as they are so small they can easily be stitched by hand.
+The decorations were sewn using a machine; they are so small they can easily be stitched by hand.

 What You Need